iresa-org/ngx-imagely/README.md

 ------------ | -------| -------------
 default      | Input  | URL of a fallback image when failure occurs loadingType  | Input  | Loading type for target images.
 Values: 'lazy' \| 'eager'.
-Default value: 'lazy'
+Default value: 'lazy' retryCount   | Input  | Count of how many times a failed image should get retried.
+Default value: 0

 ## Contributors ✨